A large electronics retailer from Germany hired Elinext to help it develop its eCommerce website.

 Our client works with processor and video card manufacturers.
 Those brands required their logos to accompany every item that included their products.
 The client initially wanted us to code those logos into the website.

 Again, we suggested an alternative the client loved.
 We developed another section in the admin panel allowing admins to add a manufacturer’s product logo to all items with that product on the board.
-No coding required, no need to waste developers’ time.
+No coding is required, no need to waste developers’ time.

 Some of our client’s brand partnerships transcended product logos as major brands wanted to tap into the popularity of the retailer.
 We improved brand pages to feature their products, product guides, news, demo videos and other promotional content.